Phillip Barker (film director)

-Shadow Nettes, a short film written and directed by Barker, won the award for Best Canadian Short Film at the 2017 Vancouver International Film Festival.
+EarthWorm, a new short film written and directed by Barker, and co-created with Seungwoo Park, won the Canadian Grand Prix at Regard film festival, and was selected as Canada's Top Ten by the Toronto International Film Festival, 2024.

 Early life

 Phillip Barker was born in Bradford, Yorkshire, England.
-His father was an auto mechanic.
+His father was an auto mechanic and his mother a nurse.